Athena-Chaos-Driven-Code/RulesAndGuidelines/docs/style_conventions.md

 ```

 ---
-## PEP 8 diversions
+## Differences with PEP 8
 Although [PEP 8](https://peps.python.org/pep-0008/) is a generally accepted style guide for Python, [Athena's Chaos Drive Code](https://github.com/Athena-Chaos-Driven-Code) doesn't always follow this to the letter.
 The following are exceptions to the "normal" PEP 8 style guide.
 (PEP 8 is a guide, and is not supposed to be the end-all of how to write Python Code)

 ### Indentation
-Functions that have multiple arguments that don't fit onto a single line, can be split into multiple different lines, where every argument is placed on a separate line.
+Functions that have multiple arguments that don't fit onto a single line, must be split into multiple different lines, where every argument is placed on a separate line.
 ```python
 foo = long_function(
 	a="a",